The TOP 10 BEACHES viewed on UK Beaches Guide during January were:

-Climping Beach is a quieter area of coastline than its neighbors of Littlehampton and Bognor Regis.
+Climping Beach is a quieter area of coastline than its neighbours of Littlehampton and Bognor Regis.
 Much of the area is now designated of scientific interest, and parts are a nature reserve although many sections of the sand dunes are now fenced off to protect against erosion and help local species to thrive.

-The actual beach is exposed and struggles with coastal erosion and can change it’s appearance between visits.
+The actual beach is exposed and struggles with coastal erosion and can change its appearance between visits.

 A great place to base a coastal walk as you can head in either direction.
-To the East you have the dune eco-system and then Littlehampton.
-To the West you are backed by countryside and then hit the many private beach estates that line this stretch of Coast.
+To the East, you have the dune eco-system and then Littlehampton.
+To the West, you are backed by countryside and then hit the many private beach estates that line this stretch of Coast.